bmstu-iu9/refal-5-lambda/README.en.md

 ### Inclusion of the files

-Language support `$INCLUDE` key word allowing to include the another text file content in the current entity (it must've `.refi` extension).
+Language support `$INCLUDE` keyword allowing to include the another text file content in the current entity (it must've `.refi` extension).
 File name in the form of composite characters in quotation marks shall be situated after key word.